-IP and Hostname
+IP and hostname

-Now we’ll see how to query more complex patterns and introduce other types of nodes and relationships: IP, HostName, PART_OF, RESOLVES_TO.
-We’ll also learn about the Cypher Aggregating function collect()
+Now we will see how to query more complex patterns and introduce other types of

 Some of the datasets integrated into IYP provide IP addresses and hostnames.
 A good example of that are the top popular websites and DNS nameservers provided by Tranco and OpenINTEL.